kazk/docs.codewars.com/docs/_languages/README.md

 # `languages`

-Collection of general environment information for each supported language.
+Collection of general information for each supported language.

 ## Front Matter